-Preheat your oven to 350°F. Cook the pasta in salted water until al dente, then drain and set aside.
+Preheat your oven to 350°F. Cook the 8 ounces egg noodles in salted water until al dente, then drain and set aside.

-Heat olive oil in a large pan over medium heat.
-Add the chopped chicken, season with salt and pepper, and cook until it’s no longer pink.
+Heat 1 tablespoon olive oil in a large pan over medium heat.
+Add the chopped 2 large chicken breasts, season with Kosher salt and pepper, and cook until they’re no longer pink.

-Add the onion, garlic, carrots, peas, and thyme.
+Add the 1 medium white onion (diced), 3-4 garlic cloves (minced), 3 small carrots (diced), 1 cup frozen peas, and 1 teaspoon dried thyme.
 Keep stirring for about 3 to 4 minutes until everything starts to get a little color.

-Pour in the chicken stock and bring it to a gentle boil.
+Pour in the 2¼ cups chicken stock and bring it to a gentle boil.
 Let it bubble for about 10 minutes, until the veggies are tender and the sauce has thickened slightly.

-Take the pan off the heat and stir in the Greek yogurt and cheddar cheese until the sauce turns creamy and smooth.
+Take the pan off the heat and stir in the 1 cup plain Greek yogurt and ½ cup shredded cheddar cheese until the sauce turns creamy and smooth.

 Add the cooked pasta to a large baking dish, pour the chicken mixture over it, and stir so everything’s evenly coated.

-Top with crumbled Ritz crackers and bake for 15 to 18 minutes, until bubbly and golden on top.
+Top with ½ cup crumbled Ritz crackers and bake for 15 to 18 minutes, until bubbly and golden on top.
 Then grab a spoon and dig in while it’s still hot.

 Notes